 - Start working on a new merchant promotion at least 5 days before the actual start of the promotion on the website.
 This is to allow for the time to fix potential disapprovals.

 - When you submit a promotion feed always set the effective start date to be earlier than the display start date.

-- Make promotion id and title clear, concise and easy to be recognised.
-This is to help you organise your promotions when you have more than one running at the same time and to make sure the system approves your promotions
+- Make promotion id and title clear, concise and easy to be recognized.
+This is to help you organize your promotions when you have more than one running at the same time and to make sure the system approves your promotions

 - Read the Program Policies and Editorial Requirements in full before starting.
 It is easy to overlook small details that could be the cause of your promotion disapproval

 - Make sure your promo codes work as expected only on products mentioned in the promotion